 During the 2018-19 school year, 17 students attend colleges and universities in Illinois, Georgia and Wisconsin, and historically black colleges in Mississippi and Washington, D.C.

 CCH scholarships are funded by private donors and several groups: Associated Bank, The Osa Foundation and Robin Lavin, Susan W. Pearson Memorial Fund, and the Student Alliance for Homeless Youth, led by teens from North Shore high schools.
-The program also benefited by prior grants from the Alvin H. Baum Family Fund, Sisters of Charity, BVM, and a $10,000 challenge grant from Elaine’s Hope, funded by educator Rhonda Purwin.
+The program also benefited by prior grants from the Alvin H. Baum Family Fund, Sisters of Charity, BVM, and a $10,000 challenge grant from Elaine’s Hope, funded by the late educator Rhonda Purwin.